Generic Name: estradiol and levonorgestrel (transdermal) (ess tra DY ol and LEE vo nor JESS trell)

-Estradiol is a form of estrogen, a female hormone involved in the development and maintenance of the female reproductive system.
+Estradiol is a form of estrogen, a female sex hormone that regulates many processes in the body.
 Levonorgestrel is a form of progesterone, a female hormone important for regulating ovulation and menstruation.

 Climara Pro may also be used for purposes other than those listed here.

 Do not use Climara Pro patches if you are pregnant.

 You should not use Climara Pro if you have had a hysterectomy, or if you have any of the following conditions: liver disease, unusual vaginal bleeding, a history of breast or uterine cancer, or if you have recently had a heart attack, stroke, or a blood clot.

 Climara Pro patches should not be used to prevent heart disease, stroke, or dementia, because this medicine may actually increase your risk of developing these conditions.